Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: Deep Learning Explainable Decisions

 It is important to note that SHAP\footnote{For the experiments, we utilized the Python \href{https://shap.readthedocs.io/en/latest/}{SHAP} library.} builds on the solid theoretical foundations of Shapley values and integrates them into the machine learning framework to explain individual model predictions.
 More specifically, the SHAP value for each feature $f_i$ in a given input feature vector $x$ quantifies its {\it contribution} to the model’s prediction.
 This contribution is defined relative to the model’s expected value, as illustrated in the equation \cite{lundberg2017unified}:

-where $\hat{\mathcal{F}}(x)$ represents the model's prediction, $\mathbb{E}_{X}(\hat{\mathcal{F}}(X))$ is the model's expected value, and $\phi_j$ are the individual SHAP values.
+where $\hat{\mathcal{F}}(x)$ represents the model's prediction, $\mathbb{E}_{X}(\hat{\mathcal{F}}(X))$ is the model's expected value, and $\phi_j$\footnote{In general, SHAP value $\phi_i(x)$ is a function of the model's feature vector $x$.
+Nevertheless, for simplicity, we adopt the more straightforward notation $\phi$ as a definition.} are the individual SHAP values.
 In Fig. \ref{fig:SHAP}, as an indicative clarification example, we present the contribution of each SHAP value $\phi_i$ regarding the specific input vector $x_i = (f_{i,1}, f_{i,2}, f_{i,3}, f_{i,4})$, containing four features.
 Each SHAP value contributes positively (represented by a green-colored vector) or negatively (represented by a red-colored vector) to the model's inference, $\hat{\mathcal{F}}(x_i)$, relatively to $\mathbb{E}_{X}(\hat{\mathcal{F}}(X))$.
 These values serve as useful tools to explain the model's prediction ability, offering interpretability to the deep learning model's predictions.